 In case of crisis when the practice is closed or you are unable to reach us, you are advised to contact your general practitioner, the emergency post or the crisis centre.

 Please note!
-The practice is closed from the 17th until the 27th of February 2023.
+The practice is closed from the 23rd of December 2023 until the 8th of January of 2024.

 Praktijk Jolien Spoelstra